paulpflug/VASPmanager/README.md

 For efficent parameter calculation [numpy](http://www.numpy.org/) is recommended.

 ## Common scenarios
+##### Resume broken calculation
+Just set `j.useoldFiles=True` and restart.
+Will search in workdir for files of the broken calculation and resume.
+Will set the number of the run, so it doesn't overwrite the old files, once finished.
+If the broken calculation produced output files like `OUTCAR1` the resumed calculation will make `OUTCAR2`.
+See explanation of the runs parameter in [Job class parameters](#job-class-parameters).
 ##### vdw activated calculation
 * right settings in INCAR
 * link vdw kernel `j.linkfilestodir=["/path/to/vdw-kernel"]`